Seilamuk/Seilamuk-/Android/SearchBox-SDK-Removal-Procedure.md

 ```
 **2**	Within your main activity:

 a.
-Remove all imports which contains the package: ``com.searchboxsdk.android``
+Remove all imports which contain the package: ``com.searchboxsdk.android``

 b.
 Remove the following static function from the ``onCreate`` method:
 ```java